uikit/uikit-site/docs/pages/heading.md

 ## Heading bullet

 To apply a bullet to a heading, add the `.uk-heading-bullet` class.
 You can combine this with one of the heading classes from the [Base component](base.md#headings).
+This modifier also works well with text alignment.

 ```html
 <h1 class="uk-heading-bullet"></h1>